MikolajKlosek/Currency-Converter-react/README.md

 ![GIF](https://github.com/MikolajKlosek/Currency-Converter-react/blob/main/public/images/Recording%202023-09-02%20at%2022.47.18.gif)

+## Technologies
+- ES6
+- BEM
+- HTML5
+- CSS3
+- JavaScript
+- React

+## Available Scripts

+In the project directory you can run:

-### `npm test`
+### `npm start`

-Launches the test runner in the interactive watch mode.\
+Runs the app in the development mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

 ### `npm run build`